DDNS Router Setup Instructions

 Note: If you do not know your current public IP address you can find it by going to www.portchecktool.com.

 Below you will see interfaces from the 4 most popular router manufacturers.
+These screenshots provide a general example of what you should see while setting up your router for DDNS.
 Be aware that your router may display a different interface.
 If you have any questions or are unsure what to do, we recommend finding a guide that provides more information.